simplon-lerouxDunvael/Brief_9/Plans_et_demarches/Action_plan_w_usefull_commands.md

 * <https://stackoverflow.com/questions/56176773/how-to-add-a-manual-intervention-step-in-azure-pipelines-yaml>

-Once implemented, the administartor can click on `Review` during the pipeline process and choose wheither to continue or stop the pipeline.
+Once implemented, the administrator can click on `Review` during the pipeline process and choose wheither to continue or stop the pipeline.

 [&#8679;](#top)